1999AZZAR/live-chat-widget/README.md

 - **How it works:**
   - The demo page (parent) sends a `postMessage` to the widget iframe when you click a language button.
   - The widget iframe listens for this message and calls its internal `window.azzarChatSetLang` API.
-  - The welcome message is regenerated immediately in the selected language, and the chat resets.
+  - FREA's welcome message is regenerated immediately in the selected language, and the chat resets.

 **Parent page code (demo):**
 ```js